 Based on EAB’s best practice research across advancement, facilities, and other divisions, below are three strategies university and department leaders can use to support staff retention.

 Understand the climate

 Leaders should regularly administer climate or engagement surveys as well as exit interviews to identify employees’ experiences with diversity, equity, and inclusion (DEI) in their division.
-Conducting surveys and interviews is only the beginning; keeping track and analyzing the data by race, ethnicity, gender, and other dimensions can reveal problem areas that need to be addressed.
+Conducting surveys and interviews is only the beginning; keeping track and analyzing the data by race, ethnicity, gender, and other dimensions of identity can reveal problem areas that need to be addressed.
 Beyond collecting the data, ensure that the data is used to drive future policies, activities, and programs.